 Leave the pork to dry overnight in the fridge; do not cover as you want it to dry.

-Heat a barbeque or griddle and slice the pork into thin slices.
+Heat a barbecue or griddle and slice the pork into thin slices.
 Place the pork slices onto the hot griddle or barbeque and brush with the marinade.
 Cook each side for a few minutes, or until cooked through and the skin is crisp.

 Type the ingredients you want to use, then click Go.
 For better results you can use quotation marks around phrases (e.g. "chicken breast").
 Alternatively you can search by chef, programme, cuisine, diet, or dish (e.g. Lasagne).